-Pocahontas State Park lies only 20 miles from Richmond, Virginia and is made up of 7,925 acres of lush and natural land.
-This overwhelming beautiful state park offers over 64 miles of trails and plenty of opportunities for outdoor recreation including biking, swimming, and boating.
+Pocahontas State Park in eastern Virginia is made up of 7,925 acres of lush and natural land.
+This overwhelmingly beautiful state park offers over 64 miles of trails and plenty of opportunities for outdoor recreation including biking, swimming, and boating.
 You can fish on the three lakes located at the park or splash in the water at the Aquatic Center, which features several pools and water slides.
 You can enjoy a concert at the amphitheater or visit the Civilian Conservation Corps Museum.
 The summer is the peak time of year to visit the park, bringing warm, sunny days, typically in the 80s.
 An RV trip to the park during the colder months is also pleasant as winters are relatively mild, with temperatures in the 40s or 50s.

 The park was built by the Civilian Conservation Corps and during World War II, it served as a recreational area for soldiers.
 When the National Park Service donated the area to Virginia State Parks, it became the largest state park in Virginia.
 But you’re probably wondering where this park got its name.
 It was actually based on a contest where teens from the local high schools made name suggestions for a $25 war bond prize.
 The winner, Nancy Roberts from Thomas Dale High School, suggested Pocahontas Memorial State Park and won, although they dropped the “memorial” part of the name.
 This park is the perfect place to bring your RV for an awesome family vacation.
 You’ll never get bored here, and you’ll definitely want to come back again.

 Transportation in Pocahontas State Park